MiguelQueiroz010/HeavyIron-RLE/README.md

 # HeavyIron-RLE
 Heavy Iron Rle handle tool.

+# Credits
-## Compression/De-Compresion logic by denim and MummRa(STR Brasil).
+Compression/De-Compresion logic by denim and MummRa(STR Brasil).
+Using in the tool, Rainbow IMGLIB.
-## Thanks the Heavy Iron Modding Community for decompiling game variables and etc.
+Thanks the Heavy Iron Modding Community for decompiling game variables and etc.